 Mesquite has an average divorce rate of 11 percent.
 The median age is 32 years old, which may account for a somewhat stable marriage and divorce rate.
-Studies have show that those getting married later in life are more likely to stay together.
-A lower poverty rate may also account for couples staying together as financial stresses are a known leading cause for separation and divorce.
+Studies have shown that those getting married later in life are more likely to stay together.
+A lower poverty rate may also account for couples staying together as financial stresses are a known leading cause of separation and divorce.

 A plenitude of marriage counselors in the area may also account for why the divorce rate is relatively stable.
-With hundreds of marriage counselors in Dallas County, there’s plenty of mental health professionals available to help people find help married people find resolutions prior to seeking legal remedies.
+With hundreds of marriage counselors in Dallas County, there are plenty of mental health professionals available to help people find help married people find resolutions before seeking legal remedies.

 Mental Health Resources in Mesquite

 There are three dozen mental health professionals in Mesquite, with hundreds more in Dallas County.
 Overall, Texas is said to have a shortage of therapists, the number of licensed professionals available in Mesquite is well below the minimum national threshold.

 Finding a professional in Mesquite or any of the communities in the Greater Dallas area shouldn’t be a problem if you don’t mind a little bit of a drive.
 Hospitals, clinics, and non-profit organizations are plenty, even if your insurance doesn’t cover all of the costs.

 Challenges of Finding a Suitable Therapist in Mesquite